sfc-gh-eraigosa/dotfiles/README.md

 Licensing
 ----
-myhome is licensed under the Apache License, Version 2.0.
+dotfiles is licensed under the Apache License, Version 2.0.
 See LICENSE for full license text.

 Testing